abroroo/til/Recoil/Difference between Redux and Recoil.md

 [Redux](https://redux.js.org/introduction/core-concepts) and [Recoil](https://recoiljs.org/docs/introduction/core-concepts) are most common state management tools used in UI frameworks.
 Altough they are very similiar in what they do but the way they approach it is completely different

 IMHO: For me Recoil's approach seems a lot easier to work with, __here is why:__

+Unlike Redux, which has a centralized store to manage application state, Recoil doesn't have a general store.
+Instead, Recoil manages state in a more decentralized manner using atoms and selectors.

+__In Recoil:__

+- __Atoms__: Atoms are units of state that represent individual pieces of data in your application.
+Each atom manages a specific piece of state, such as user data, settings, or any other data your application needs to manage.

+- __Selectors__: Selectors are used to derive state based on the current state of atoms.
+They allow you to compute derived values or perform transformations on state without directly modifying it.

+Recoil provides hooks like `useRecoilState()` and `useRecoilValue()` to interact with atoms and selectors in your components.
+These hooks allow you to read and write state in a straightforward manner without the need for a centralized store.

+While Redux's centralized store provides a single source of truth for application state, Recoil's decentralized approach offers more flexibility and simplicity for managing state in React applications.
+Each atom and selector manages its own piece of state, making it easy to reason about and maintain state in your application.